A template method to measure the $t \bar t$ polarisation: The template method

 \section{The template method}

 The template method is based on the expansion of the $t \bar t$ cross section, which can be written as

-where $R,L$ refer to the polarizations of the top quark and anti-quark along some direction, which does not need to be the same for both particles.
-Although quantum interference effects do exist between polarization states, this expansion can be promoted to the differential level as long as one does not consider distributions sensitive to that interference~\cite{Aguilar-Saavedra:2012bvs,Aguilar-Saavedra:2014yea}.
-In particular, to disentangle the different polarization contributions one can consider, for each decaying quark, the angle $\theta_\ell$ between the charged lepton $\ell = e,\mu$ in the top rest frame and the top spin direction, which follows the well-known distribution
+where $R,L$ refer to the polarisations of the top quark and anti-quark along some direction, which does not need to be the same for both particles.
+Although quantum interference effects do exist between polarisation states, this expansion can be promoted to the differential level as long as one does not consider distributions sensitive to that interference~\cite{Aguilar-Saavedra:2012bvs,Aguilar-Saavedra:2014yea}.
+In particular, to disentangle the different polarisation contributions one can consider, for each decaying quark, the angle $\theta_\ell$ between the charged lepton $\ell = e,\mu$ in the top rest frame and the top spin direction, which follows the well-known distribution

 with $\kappa_{\ell^+} = - \kappa_{\ell^-} = 1$ in the SM at leading order (LO).
 (Next-to-leading order (NLO) corrections are at the permille level~\cite{Brandenburg:2002xr}.)
 Let us define the short-hand notation $z_1 \equiv \cos \theta_{\ell^+}$, $z_2 \equiv \cos \theta_{\ell^-}$.
 Integrating out the rest of kinematical variables, and defining for convenience